PedroAugusto31/java-games/README.md

   <li>How to put images on screen</li>
 </ul>

-So I wish I can help someone who is having the same problems I had.🙏🏻
+So I wish I can help someone who is having the same problems I had🙏🏻